pmoris/miles-subgraph-miner/README.md

 ### Prerequisites

-The standard JAR version of SiGMAp requires Java version 8 or higher.
+The standard JAR version of MULES requires Java version 8 or higher.
 Installation instructions for various operating systems can be found on the [Java website](https://www.java.com/en/download/help/download_options.xml).

 ### Setup

 The latest version of the runnable JAR file is available from our [release page]().

-SiGMAp requires no true installation.
+MULES requires no true installation.
 The JAR file can be launched directly to open the GUI version of the tool.
 Alternatively, it can be invoked via the [command line](#command-line-options).
 The required input files and analysis options are described [below](#usage).

 ### Compiling from source